 Music and Movement

 Another way to increase movement in a math lesson is by using music.
 Many students love to listen to and dance to music.
 There are many different ways to use music throughout a math lesson.
 Music can be used in a math lesson during the mini-lesson, transitions, independent work, and more!
 The book The Wild Card: 7 Steps to an Educator’s Creative Breakthrough and the book about Whole Brain Teaching are packed with many great strategies and ideas that be used in the classroom that incorporate movement and learning! (#ad)

 Classroom task card scavenger hunts are another great way to incorporate movement into a math lesson.
 Students love completing a scavenger hunt around the classroom to find hidden cards to solve different math problems.
 I love to use task cards during my math lessons as an engaging alternative to completing a worksheet or workbook.
 I either have students go on a scavenger hunt throughout the classroom to answer different math problems on the task cards or I print the task cards as a review packet for students to complete as a center activity for extra practice.
 Task cards can help to increase student engagement during a math lesson in many different ways!
 You can check out a few of my favorite task cards here.

 Those are just a few of my favorite ways to incorporate movement in math lessons.
-Providing students with opportunities to learn that includes movement can influence the learning experience and increase student engagement.
+Providing students with opportunities to learn that include movement can influence the learning experience and increase student engagement.